patrickatwork/export-apple-developer-device-list/README.md

 # Export Apple Developer Device List

 This script allow you to export the device list from Apple Developer Website.
-Copy and paste the code in conole of Apple Developer Device List page.
-It will output all device UDID.
+Copy and paste the following code in console of Apple Developer Device List page.
+It will output all device UDID in console, then you can copy and save it in .csv file.

 https://developer.apple.com/account/resources/devices/list